tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Robot Path 🤖

-Mubashir created a simple robot that is navigated by a series of North, East, South, and West [n, e, s, w] commands.
+Pedro created a simple robot that is navigated by a series of North, East, South, and West [n, e, s, w] commands.
 The robot is designed for only two destinations: Destination No. 1: e, n, e, e, n Destination No.
 2: w, n, w, n, w, w, n Create a function that takes a list of commands